 Jesus said his mission was “to bring good news to the poor, release to the captives, and to let the oppressed go free” (Luke 4:18).
 One of the clearest themes in scripture is God’s concern for the poor, the exploited, and the downtrodden.
 God loves rich folks, but God always calls them to a richer quality of life, which includes a relationship with the poor.
 We try to share our resources with each other and the community in such a way that every person’s dignity is affirmed and so that no one lives in extreme need while others live in excess.
+We participate in food reclamation, gleaning, gardening and sharing resources.
 As followers of Jesus we are encouraged to spend lavishly on the needy, without feeling irresponsible, and to work for a more just order in our community and around the world so that everyone has enough.
 We value gracious generosity, compassion, and mercy towards all people.

 10. Caring Community

 We seek a vital balance between mission (doing, what we seek to achieve) and community (being, how we relate to one another).
 We pursue our mission through community, and we experience community as we pursue our mission.
 This dynamic balance is essential to our congregational life.